 For all the power that stories have, though, it can still be hard to figure out whether you have a story to tell, or how to tell it.
-As scientists, we’re usually looking for information or explanations of what we’re measuring and observing rather than stories—and if there is a story to be told, we often leave it up to a journalist or the institutional communications department to find it and share it for us.
+As scientists, we’re usually looking for information or ways to explain what we’re measuring and observing, rather than stories.
+If there is a story to be told, we often leave it to a journalist, or the institutional communications department, to find and share it for us.
 But you don’t have to be a professional author, media personality, or experienced storyteller to have a compelling tale to tell.

 Scientists are constantly making discoveries, large and small.
 Check out how Matthew Tietbohl and Dr. Elizabeth McLean use the Discovery arc in their stories here:

 Research that focuses on an issue can help solve problems and address challenges.
 See how Skye Augustine and Daniel Raberinary use the Rescue arc for their stories here:

 Many research questions arise because of a mystery, which science helps us solve.
 Watch how Kyle Gillespie and Dr. Nohora Galvis employ the Mystery arc for their stories here: